How to configure Azure Cache for Redis

 - All premium caches with Redis cluster enabled - Redis cluster only supports use of database 0 so the

 databaseslimit for any premium cache with Redis cluster enabled is effectively 1 and the Select command isn't allowed.
-For more information, see Do I need to make any changes to my client application to use clustering?

 For more information about databases, see What are Redis databases?